 (excl. contract manufacturing volume)

-Operating profit: 41%
+Operating profit: 36%

-Cigars: Garcia y Vega, Game by Garcia y Vega, 1882, White Owl, Jackpot
+Cigars, the US: Garcia y Vega, Game by Garcia y Vega, 1882, White Owl, Jackpot

-Chewing tobacco: Red Man
+Chewing tobacco, the US: Red Man